NASCAR O'Reilly Auto Parts Series: United States

 In the 1980s, races were sparsely shown, mainly by ESPN if they were covering the cup race at the same track.
 Starting in 1990, more races began to be shown.
 By the mid-1990s, all races were shown.
 Most standalone races were aired on TNN, which helped grow coverage of the series, while races that were companion races with Winston Cup dates mostly aired on the network airing the Cup race.
 TNN aired some of these races, which also aired on CBS, NBC, ESPN, ABC and TBS.

 From 2001 until 2006, Fox Sports covered the entire first half of the Busch Grand National season, while NBC and TNT both aired races during the second half, with Turner Sports producing all the coverage for both networks.
 However, in even numbered years, coverage was changed, with the opening race at Daytona airing on NBC in 2004, on TNT in 2002 and 2006 (due to NBC's coverage of the Winter Olympics) and the track's July race airing on FX.
 Large portions of Fox's coverage aired on sister network FX, with a few marquee events on the network itself.

 From 2007 until 2014, ESPN was the home of the renamed Nationwide Series.
 Generally four races per season aired on ABC, with the remainder on ESPN, ESPN2, and ESPNews.
 Early in ESPN's run, ESPN Classic was used for NNS overflow, however with less carriage of that network, this practice ended.
-Fox Sports made a return to the series, airing the 2011 Bubba Burger 250 at Richmond on Speed Channel, as ESPN gave up its exclusive rights to the race because of programming conflicts.
+Fox Sports returned to the series, airing the 2011 Bubba Burger 250 at Richmond on Speed Channel, as ESPN gave up its exclusive rights to the race because of programming conflicts.

 In 2015, the NXS returned to Fox Sports during the first half of the season.
 Like the previous time Fox held rights to the series, most of the coverage aired on cable, though this time on FS1.
 Four races aired on Fox itself until 2019, when all races moved to FS1.
 The second half of the NXS season was televised by NBC Sports.
 Four to five races air on NBC itself, while the others air on NBCSN (until 2020) or, during the Olympics, CNBC or USA Network (prior to 2020).
 Since 2021, USA Network had carried all races not aired on NBC or Fox Sports.

 On July 28, 2023, it was announced the O'Reilly Auto Parts Series will move exclusively to The CW in 2025 as part of a seven-year deal.
 It was then announced on April 11, 2024, that the move would begin a year early to broadcast the final eight races of the 2024 season.